MiaYun98/Game-Demo/Learning process.md

    - 7/10/2023 Numpy Done
    - 7/11/2023 Pandas Started Saw some students fin the course
    - 7/19/2023 Matplotlib
+   - 7/24/2023 Matplotlib part 1 is done but it is a bit hard to understand the position of the elements

 4. Game Idea Memo
    - Games that don't need language